ygol/asterisk_dialer/README.md

 ## Introduction
 This application is used to manage telemarketing campaigns e.g. call customers and playback a pre-recorded voice message or connect answered calls to operators.
 Other use cases are also possible as new features can be easily implemented using custom Asterisk dial plan.

 This application uses Asterisk RESTful Interface (ARI) and requires **Asterisk v12** and newer.
 It is implemented inside Odoo using Python threads and does not have separate software components.

+*That's why You have to run Odoo in threaded mode devoted to one database disabling **workers** option and settings **dbfilter** option in Odoo configuration (see example of confoguration file below).*

 ## Software requirements and installation
 Requirements: